Online Geometric Covering and Piercing: Introduction

 \section{Introduction}

 \pagenumbering{arabic} Piercing is one of the most important problems in computational geometry.
 A set ${\P}\subseteq \IR^d$ of points is defined as a \emph{piercing set} for a set ${\cal S}$ of geometric objects in $\IR^d$ if each object in ${\cal S}$ contains at least one point from ${\P}$.
-Given a set $\cal S$ of objects, the problem is to find a piercing set ${\P}$ of minimum cardinality.
+Given a set $\cal S$ of objects, the problem is to find a piercing set ${\P}$ of the minimum cardinality.

 In this paper, we study the \emph{online version} of the problem in which geometric objects arrive one by one, and the online algorithm needs to maintain a valid piercing set for the already arrived objects.
 Once a new geometric object $\sigma$ arrives, the online algorithm needs to place a point $p\in \sigma$ if the existing piercing set does not already pierce it.
-Note that an online algorithm may add points to the piercing set, but it cannot remove points from it, i.e., the online algorithm needs to take irrevocable decisions.
+Note that an online algorithm may add points to the piercing set but cannot remove points from it, i.e., the online algorithm needs to make irrevocable decisions.
 The goal of the problem is to minimize the cardinality of the piercing set.
 We analyze the quality of our online algorithm by competitive analysis~\cite{BorodinE}.
-The \emph{competitive ratio} of an online algorithm is $\sup_{\beta}\frac{ALG_{\beta}}{OPT_{\beta}}$, where $\beta$ is an input sequence, and $OPT_{\beta}$ and $ALG_{\beta}$ are the cost of an optimal offline algorithm and the solution produced by the online algorithm, respectively, for the input sequence $\beta$.
+The \emph{competitive ratio} of an online algorithm is $\sup_{\beta}\frac{\A_{\beta}}{\OO_{\beta}}$, where $\beta$ is an input sequence, and $\OO_{\beta}$ and $\A_{\beta}$ are the cost of the solution produced by an optimal offline algorithm and the online algorithm, respectively, for the input sequence $\beta$.
 Here, the supremum is taken over all possible input sequences $\beta$.

 An application in wireless networks inspires the online version of this problem~\cite{EvenS14}.
-Here the points model base stations, and the centers of objects model clients.
+Here, the points model base stations and the centers of objects model clients.
 The reception range of each client has some geometric shape (e.g., disks, hexagons, etc.).
 The algorithm must place a base station serving a new uncovered client.
 Since installing the base station is expensive, the overall goal is to place the minimum number of base stations.